New York, California and other states plan for reopening as coronavirus crisis eases

 The Trump administration has signaled May 1 as a potential date for easing the restrictions.

-The U.S. death toll from COVID-19, the highly infectious lung disease caused by the virus, topped 23,000 on Monday, out of more than 575,000 known U.S. infections, according to a Reuters tally.
-The United States, with the world’s third-largest population by country, has recorded more fatalities from COVID-19 than any other nation.
+The U.S. death toll from COVID-19, the highly infectious lung disease caused by the virus, topped 23,600 on Monday, out of more than 581,000 known U.S. infections, according to a Reuters tally.
+The United States, with the world’s third-largest population by country, has recorded greater loss of life from COVID-19 than any other nation.

-But even as the coronavirus outbreak seemed to be easing in New York - where the bulk of the deaths have been concentrated in and around New York city, Cuomo warned that gains achieved through social distancing could be undone if “we do something stupid” and relax the restrictions too quickly.

 Wyoming reported its first death from the coronavirus on Monday, the final U.S. state to report a fatality.